 "We used algorithms from lectures and research and gave them our own twist"

-Getting started with grave iso- and automorphisms
+Getting started with graph iso- and automorphisms

-That we grew as a team was a good thing, because as a final assignment we were allowed to solve the count’s isomorphism problem: digging (dots that are connected by lines) can be drawn in different ways and still be the same.
+That we grew as a team was a good thing, because as a final assignment we were allowed to solve the count’s isomorphism problem: graphs (dots that are connected by lines) can be drawn in different ways and still be the same.
 This is a theoretical problem for which there is no proven efficient solution.
 It is up to us and the other groups to find that solution.
 And also under time pressure because there was a competition element linked to the assignment.
-So we quickly get to work with questions like: are two graves the same?
-Which graves are the same?
+So we quickly get to work with questions like: are two graphs the same?
+Which graphs are the same?
 How often can you rotate them relative to yourself without changing them and thus remain the same?

 "During my Nedap University programme I was not only a student but also a shared product owner and presented myself on our customer day"